wenshuoli001/Visual-textual-Dermatoglyphic-Animal-Biometrics/README.md

-# Visual-Textual Dermatoglyphic Animal Biometrics
-## A First Case Study on *Panthera tigris*
+# Visual-Textual Dermatoglyphic Animal Biometrics: A First Case Study on *Panthera tigris*

 This repository contains the **official project files and source code** for the paper: